 During the healing phase, it is imperative that you do not allow your cat to lick or chew at the incision.
 Tongues and mouths are full of bacteria and will only result in slowing healing and may even cause an infection.

 Infections, excess inflammation, an overwhelming immune system response to the incision, or a poorly functioning immune system can all result in poor healing or incision breakdown.
 Knowing how to detect a problem early is crucial in helping your cat heal.

-Within the first few days after surgery, the edges of the incision will normally swell and become red.
-The wound may look bruised and may have minor blood tinged fluid seepage.
-The edges of the wound will not be healed together and a slight gap between the edges is acceptable.
-Signs of trouble include excessive drainage, such as dripping when your cat is standing, bleeding from the wound or missing sutures.
+Within the first few days following surgery, the edges of the incision will normally swell and become red.
+The wound may look bruised and may have minor blood-tinged fluid seepage.
+The edges of the wound will not be healed together and a slight gap between the edges is acceptable and to be expected.
+Signs of trouble include excessive drainage, such as dripping when your cat is standing, bleeding from the wound, or missing sutures.
 A wide gap, usually over ¼ inch, can indicate trouble.
 Any tissue that is protruding is a sign to contact your veterinarian right away.

 With proper home care and close monitoring, your cat’s incision will likely heal without complications.

 Pet insurance can be a safety net for you and your pet,

 Get a free quote from PetPartners today.Underwritten by Independence American Insurance Company Get Your Quote